-Zen Garden Ideas: Add Some Zen to Your LandscapeCreate your own peaceful space for quiet contemplation with your own backyard Zen garden
+Zen Garden Design Ideas: Add Some Zen to Your LandscapeHow to design a space for quiet contemplation with your own backyard Zen garden

 For many people, their yard is a refuge from the outside world, where they can unwind after a hard day’s work.
 This concept can be expanded upon to create a dedicated space for quiet contemplation.
 Zen gardens were originally developed by Japanese Buddhist monks as places for meditation.
 Aspects of Zen design can be incorporated into any home landscape.